 A child’s molars are securely fixed to a Herbst appliance.
-The upper and low jaw are connected by a metal tube which is included with the Herbst appliance.
-Orthodontist, Dr. J. Austin Rahaim, DMD, MS is able to both manage and control the position of the jaw in relation to the upper set of teeth.
+The upper and lower jaw are connected by a metal tube which is included with the Herbst appliance.
+Dr. Austin Rahaim can both manage and control the position of the jaw in relation to the upper set of teeth.
 The typical time of treatment with a Herbst appliance is 12 months.
-However, depending on your child’s individual unique needs, the typical 12 month time frame might vary.
+However, depending on your child’s individual unique needs, the typical 12-month time frame might vary.

 Securely Fastened To The Teeth

 The primary feature that differentiates the Herbst appliance compared to headgear is that headgear will frequently cause a problem for those patients who do not like to wear headgear for that long of a period.
 In contrast, the Herbst appliance cannot be removed.
-Consequently, the parent of a child will not need to keep track of the number of hours per day that their child wears the Herbst appliance.that the headgear is removable.
+Consequently, the parent of a child will not need to keep track of the number of hours per day that their child wears the Herbst appliance.
 The Herbst appliance is securely fastened to a child’s teeth.
 To assure maximum effectiveness, headgear needs to be worn for a duration that lasts 12 to 14 hours per day.
-The lengthy wear requirements of headgear

 A major difference between the Herbst appliance and headgear is the appearance of the child who is wearing the Herbst appliance.
 Comprised of metal hooks, or facebow which straps to a head cap or is anchored to the back of the head or neck, headgear is quite bulky.
 A far more discreet option is the Herbst appliance.
 Although the Herbst appliance might be visible if a child laughs or speaks, the Herbst appliance is by far a less obtrusive option than headgear.